Bytecode VM

 Compilation succeeds when the function body fits a known set of shapes:

-- Local variable assignments with predictable types.
+- Local variable assignments with predictable types (numeric, object, function, array, string).

 - Arithmetic on numbers.